bbcawodu/nav-online-backend/README.md

 - Updates to app will now be connected to commits to the git repo
 - NOTE: Don't forget to run migrations on the production db as well

+## Testing
+- This project has unit tests(isolated tests that test one specific function) and uses pytest as a test runner

 ## User Stories for the Backend Servers
 - User stories for the backend servers.